imagineLife/big-site/content/node/http-server/about.md

 # Serving Content Over The Web

 ## What Is A Server
 A Server is a computer.
-When it comes to the internet, "web servers" are computers that...
+When it comes to the internet, there are "web servers". "web servers" are computers (servers) that...
-- have http* server tooling (like node's built-in [http module](https://nodejs.org/dist/latest-v18.x/docs/api/http.html))
+- have http* server tooling (like node's built-in [http module](https://nodejs.org/dist/latest-v18.x/docs/api/http.html)) which...
-- the http* server listening for requests over the [http protocol](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview)
+  - **listening** for requests over the [http protocol](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview)
-- the http* server can respond to http requests and send to the requester some data
+  - **responds to requests** (_typically from a browser or http client_) and sends to the requester some data

+When going to a browser (google chrome, safari, firefox, opera, edge, brave, etc) and typing in a url `www.google.com`, the browser is making a request to the internet which eventually makes it to a server where the google website is served by a server.

 ```mermaid
 sequenceDiagram
   participant Browser